2Kronos/Computer-Engineering-Knowledge-/Uni vault/Operating Systems 2/Chapter 6/OPS Ch 6Notes.md

 	- jumping to the proper location in the user program to restart that program
 - Dispatch latency – time it takes for the dispatcher to stop one process and start another running

-## Scheduling Critewria
+## Scheduling Criteria

 - `CPU utilization` – keep the CPU as busy as possible
 - `Throughput` –Number  of processes that complete their execution per time unit
-- Turnaround time – amount of time to execute a particular process
+- `Turnaround time` – amount of time to execute a particular process
-- Waiting time – amount of time a process has been waiting in the ready queue
+- `Waiting time` – amount of time a process has been waiting in the ready queue
-- Response time – amount of time it takes from when a request was submitted until the first response is produced, not output (for time-sharing environment)
+- `Response time` – amount of time it takes from when a request was submitted until the first response is produced, not output (for time-sharing environment)

 <u> Scheduling algorithem optimization criteria </u>